I wanted to share with you my latest vintage find, which just happens to be perfect for anyone hosting a 1950’s, 1960’s and even a 70’s party.

 Each theme is broken down with party ideas, overview of recipes and then detailed instructions on how to make each of them.
 Here are a couple of examples.

-Easiest recipe in the whole book.
+Easiest recipe in the whole book….Punch for 20.

 Pretty cool right?!